lukehsiao/BYU_Bomberman/README.md

                   LD_LIBRARY_PATH=../RESGEN ./Bombermaaan
            - This requires that the source files are placed in the "Bombermaaan_Linux" folder in home/pi/ and it is already compiled.
+    ● BUG: It turns out that people's skin have different conductivity.
+That means that sometimes, our ground straps did not work properly when placed on a wrist or arm compared to the sweat-gland-dense palm.
+This is a issue we must resolve so that regardless of skin type, the grounding works.

 ------------------------------------------------------------------------------------
 FUTURE UPGRADES: